thekevinscott/thekevinscott/src/pages/01-09-2018-deep-learning-cryptocurrency-pc-4-ai/index.md

 I'm going to continue blogging my adventures learning this stuff, and I'd love to share it with you.

 If you want an immediate next step, I'd recommend [Andrew Ng's course](https://www.coursera.org/learn/machine-learning).
-It's a deep but thorough introduction to the field.
+It's a deep and thorough introduction to the field.

 Finally, I've been collecting various machine learning links and resources to work through once I have a base of knowledge.
 Some of these may come in handy for you!
 (I haven't gone through all of these so I can't vouch for them - feel free to recommend others in the comments).